RuanEmanuell/dbzloading/README.md

 ### LoadingZ

-A recreation of some loading screens mini-games from old Dragon Ball games, made in Flutter, using the Flame Library.
+A recreation of <a href="https://youtu.be/KfFnMh-KYHI?t=550">some loading screens mini-games from old Dragon Ball games</a>, made in Flutter, using the Flame Library.
 This was my first time using Flame and Flutter's external libraries in general, and this project was very fun and challenging!

 ### How to Run